 The agile workflow has long been an effective strategy for programmers attempting to ship code in a timely fashion.
 Now those same theories are being adapted for non-technical workers, as well, as a way to prioritize getting things done using the best of agile project management.

 Getting things done isn't just about shipping a product, or checking off items on a list, or even about marking a project as "Done."
 Getting things done is a process: it's a way of thinking and doing that involves planning, execution, iteration, and reflection.

 There are often setbacks.
 There are many moving pieces.
-Often, the most effective processes involve collaboration to ensure the best possible outcomes.
+And without a clear management process for projects, tasks are overlooked and deadlines are missed.
+Often, the most effective processes involve collaboration from various teams to ensure the best possible outcomes.
 In short, getting things done isn't easy, and it's almost never smooth.
 Almost.

 Lyndi Thompson is a demand marketer at Tableau, which produces interactive data visualization products focused on business intelligence.
 Her job is to work with cross functional teams to introduce people to the world of visual analytics.
 She is also the undisputed agile Trello master.

 Lyndi's professional board boasts hundreds of cards, 40+ added members, and perfectly sorted lists that clearly dictate what needs to be prioritized, what is on the backburner, and what are just passing thoughts.
 These strategies help her to manage her teams, stay on top of an inordinate amount of initiatives, and accurately prioritize what's important and what can be put on hold.

 Through an agile workflow process in Trello, Lyndi can avoid using confusing software and can prevent her team from working in silos.